initishsachdeva/initishsachdeva/README.md

 - 👯 I’m looking to collaborate on Spring based projects.
 - 🤔 I’m looking for help with making world a better place.
 - 💬 Ask me about anything you are thinking or confused at.
-- 📫 How to reach me: Check Social links added below
+- 📫 How to reach me: Check Social links below
 - ⚡ Fun fact: Make world a better place just by writing a piece of code.

 ## 🌐 Socials